3. Sequential and other types in Python#

 ## [1, 2, 3, 4, 5, 6]

-If we find the above behaviour undesirable, we can always make a copy of an object.
-It is customary for the mutable objects to be equipped with a relevant method:
+If we find the foregoing behaviour undesirable, we can always make a copy of a fragile object.
+It is customary for the mutable types to be equipped with a relevant method:

 x = [1, 2, 3]